List of Donald Duck universe characters: Princess Oona

 Princess Oona is a character created by Stefan Printz-Påhlson and his wife Unn Printz-Påhlson in the story "Princess Oona" (Anders And & Co. #1995-47, Nov 1995).
 During a trip to the Stone Age in Gyro Gearloose's time machine Gyro and Donald Duck first meet the incredibly strong cave-duck Oona.
 On the journey back to the future she stows away in the time machine, and has remained in Duckburg ever since.

 All of the early Princess Oona stories—and a significant percentage of modern ones—were illustrated by the Chilean artist Victor Arriagades Rios, better known by his artist name Vicar.

 After having written the first couple of stories about Princess Oona, Stefan Printz-Påhlson asked the rest of the Egmont crew to do stories with the super cave girl.
 So far about 25 have been created, teaming Princess Oona with such well-known Disney characters as Scrooge McDuck, Daisy Duck, Gladstone Gander, the Beagle Boys and Huey, Dewey, and Louie.
 Oona claims to be attracted to Donald and she is always trying to get his attention, but in the story "Love and War" by Lars Jensen and Vicar she falls for Gladstone.

 The adventures of Princess Oona have appeared in Disney publications in many countries including Norway, Denmark, Sweden, Estonia, Finland, Germany, France, Italy, the Netherlands, Hungary, Brazil, Iceland and Russia.
 She has not appeared in any animation, though she is similar to the DuckTales character Bubba the Caveduck.

 Evronians

 The Evronians are a race of extraterrestrial ducks who appear in PKNA comics, first created in 1996.
 They are antagonists of Donald's superhero alter ego the "Duck Avenger" (Paperinik).
 Individual Evronian characters are listed in the main article.

-Bum Bum Ghigno
+Boomer Buff

-Bum Bum Ghigno is a character created by Corrado Mastantuono in 1997.
-Bum Bum Ghigno is a rotund man who dresses in overalls and a red chequered shirt.
+Boomer Buff (original italian name: Bum Bum Ghigno) is a character created by Corrado Mastantuono in 1997.
+Boomer Buff is a rotund man who dresses in overalls and a red chequered shirt.
 He also has protruding front teeth, similar to Goofy, and thick black eyebrows.

-Bum Bum Ghigno is a general layabout with no permanent profession.
+Boomer Buff is a general layabout with no permanent profession.
 He is frequently seen in various short-timed jobs, but his laziness and clumsiness prevent him from holding them for long.
 In his first appearance he was an antagonist to Donald Duck and Gyro Gearloose, but has since become their friend.